 How many times do obstacles get in the way and seem to turn your future opaque?
 The Bible says that now we see through a glass darkly.
-But there are times when we don’t even see through the glass; all we see is darkness.
+But there are times when we don’t even see through the glass.
+All we see is darkness.

-Yet, with all that history at that site, a man sits there unable to see a thing.
+Yet, with all that history, a man sits there unable to see a thing.
 Then Jesus came.
-And in that interaction, we see principles of faith about how to believe, how to stand firm in faith, and how to function when you can’t see a thing.
-It’s a lesson to us about how to lead our lives under the leadership of Jesus Christ, how to be led by the Holy Spirit of God, and how to be shaped by Him.
+In their interaction, we see principles of faith about how to believe, how to stand firm in faith and how to function when you can’t see a thing.
+It’s a lesson to us about how to live our lives under the leadership of Jesus Christ, be led by the Holy Spirit of God and be shaped by Him.
 Let’s look at this text in Luke:

 Then it happened, as He was coming near Jericho, that a certain blind man sat by the road begging.
 And hearing a multitude passing by, he asked what it meant.
 So they told him that Jesus of Nazareth was passing by.
 And he cried out, saying, “Jesus, Son of David, have mercy on me!”
 Then those who went before warned him that he should be quiet; but he cried out all the more, “Son of David, have mercy on me!”
 So Jesus stood still and commanded him to be brought to Him.
 And when he had come near, He asked him, saying, “What do you want Me to do for you?”
 He said, “Lord, that I may receive my sight.”
 Then Jesus said to him, “Receive your sight; your faith has made you well.”
 And immediately he received his sight, and followed Him, glorifying God.
-And all the people, when they saw it, gave praise to God. – Luke 18:35-43
+And all the people, when they saw it, gave praise to God. – Luke 18:35-4

 In Bartimaeus’ case, he was a man without resource who couldn’t see a thing, and he was seated beside the road.
-The first thing that takes place is that he senses a large crowd drawing near.
+The first thing that takes place is he senses a large crowd drawing near.
 Just consider the ease with which an approaching crowd could trample a man who was just sitting there.
 You can imagine him feeling nervous about what’s happening.

-Listen to the words that Bartimaeus cries out having heard that Jesus of Nazareth is passing this way.
-This is his response."
-Jesus, Son of David, have mercy on me.”
-Those words, “Son of David,” on the lips of any Jew that day, meant that you have more than a prophet here, more than an extraordinary miracle worker.
-They indicate that the Messiah has come; this is the King from heaven.
-This is God’s promised Son who has come to redeem the Earth.
+Listen to the words Bartimaeus cries out having heard that Jesus of Nazareth is passing his way, “Jesus, Son of David, have mercy on me.”
+Those words, “Son of David,” on the lips of any Jew that day, meant you have more than a prophet here, more than an extraordinary miracle worker.
+They indicate the Messiah has come.
+This is the King from heaven.
+This is God’s promised Son, who has come to redeem the Earth.

 And then the next words: “Jesus stood still.”
 Does this speak to you?
 Jesus has time for people.
 In fact, He has time for you, loved one.